dotnet/AspNetCore.Docs/aspnetcore/blazor/advanced-scenarios.md

 <xref:Microsoft.AspNetCore.Components.Rendering.RenderTreeBuilder> provides methods for manipulating components and elements, including building components manually in C# code.

 > [!WARNING]
 > Use of <xref:Microsoft.AspNetCore.Components.Rendering.RenderTreeBuilder> to create components is an *advanced scenario*.
 A malformed component (for example, an unclosed markup tag) can result in undefined behavior.
-Undefined behavior includes broken content rendering, loss of user features, and compromised security.
+Undefined behavior includes broken content rendering, loss of user features, and **_compromised security_**.

-Consider the following `PetDetails` component, which can be manually built into another component.
+Consider the following `PetDetails` component, which can be manually rendered in another component.

 `Shared/PetDetails.razor`: